FAXES/markdownconvert/dev/text.md

 Looking for some swagger in your hosting?
 Infusion Peak Hosting's got you covered, they're cheap as chips and have great hardware!

 <a href="https://infusionpeakhosting.com" target="_blank"><img src="https://cdn.projectphil.co.uk/1155551194337521726/OnKB3X.gif" border="0" alt="" width="740" height="100"/></a>

+---

+>!
+Spoiler Heading Here
+This is the spoiler text which displays under it
+It can be multiple lines until there's a break.